 Restoration News: Ebola Decomtamination

 As the ebola virus continues to spread, there is a possibility your restoration company may be asked to decontaminate an area where the virus is suspected to be present.
-Understanding this to be the case, OSHA has actually put together a complete guide on properly removing the virus from contaminated areas, including suggested cleaners and protective equipment.
+Understanding this to be the case, OSHA has put together a complete guide on adequately removing the virus from contaminated areas, including suggested cleaners and protective equipment.

 Guidelines for Cleaning and Disinfection